dataluscorp/browser/taskcluster/docs/signing.rst

 chain of trust and all signatures, and signs its chain of trust artifact.

 The `linux-devsigning`_ pool is intended for signingscript and scriptworker development use.
-Because it isn't used on any Firefox-developer-facing branch, Mozilla Releng is able to make breaking changes on this pool without affecting any other team.
+Because it isn't used on any Datalus-developer-facing branch, Mozilla Releng is able to make breaking changes on this pool without affecting any other team.